 The NHS is undergoing significant change in its fight against Covid 19; with the increased use of virtual consultations and reduced footfall within hospitals.
 But as it stands, staff bank technology has been failing to keep pace.

-However, with over 10 million patients waiting for non-urgent care, we’re going need healthcare professionals to take up much more additional work where they can to support the NHS’ on its Road to Recovery – and this is where deficiencies in current staff banks could prove a real problem.
+However, with over 10 million patients waiting for non-urgent care, we’re going need healthcare professionals to take up much more additional work where they can to support the NHS’ on its Road to Recovery – and this is where deficiencies in current staff banks and lack of healthcare staffing solutions could prove a real problem.

 Substantive staff can make the most of the extra hours available by utilising their hospital’s Staff Bank.
 However, the NHS’ new model to work efficiently and productively requires a re-think of the various paper-based staff banks currently in use by NHS trusts today.
 But, before trusts make a decision on their staff bank technology, we want to share the top three features that every trust should look out when choosing their next staff bank.

 Before we get into the features, the most logical place to start is by defining exactly what staff bank is…

 Most acute and mental health trusts have some form of staff bank technology or if not, it will be paper-based… that provides the opportunity for healthcare professionals to work additional hours to cover gaps in shift rotas.
 Most hospitals will have one bank and management team or it will be outsourced to another company.

 The NHS has over 100,000 vacancies and it’s obvious there’s a clear shortage of applicants with the right skills, abilities and experience which has created a more competitive market.
 So, your new staff bank must have to have the right features, interface and efficiency to retain people with the right skills for the job.

 What should your staff bank technology offer you?